-There are tent sites, RV sites and cabins for visitors to rent.
+There are tent sites, RV sites, and cabins for visitors to rent.
 There are also amenities, but if you aren’t interested, you don’t have to pay for them.
-Prices are low, and you’re sure to find a site the fits in your budget easily.
+Prices are low, and you’re sure to find a site that fits in your budget easily.

 Starved Rock State Park

 Address: 2678 E 875th Rd, Oglesby, IL 61348